mamonu/AudioFeaturesDemos/README.md

 ##  01 .
 Audio Transcription :

-See '01-Audiotranscription.ipynb' on how to transcribe (or Try To!!!) audio to text using Python and Sphinx package.
+See '01-Audiotranscription.ipynb' on how to transcribe (or try to!!!) audio to text using Python and Sphinx package.

 ## 02. Features from Audio :